grahame/pharus/README.md

 deno run --unstable -A https://deno.land/x/pharus/cli/runthrough.ts config.json
 ```

+## Background

+This project came out of my days as a theological student, training for ordination as an Anglican priest.
+One of the requirements for ordination in my Diocese is completion of [Clinical Pastoral Education](https://www.acpewa.org/).
+For three months I was an intern chaplain at Royal Perth Hospital.
+It was a very intense experience: overall,
+wonderful, but complex in the detail.
+I found myself spending some time in [St Mary's Cathedral](https://stmaryscathedralperth.com.au/)
+when I needed to, and noticed that they change the lighting around the sanctuary day by day according to the Calendar.

+I decided to take that idea and bring it into my home.
+Changing the colour of a light each day was going to be
+too much work for me to keep it up, so I decided to automate it.
+I built the light as a little fun distraction while
+completing CPE; this version of the light is much more polished.
+(The original used an IKEA Tradfri controller and some
+Python code to talk to it, but it kept breaking when the controller updated itself; this is version 2, and is pretty solid!)

+While this started as a fun project, the liturgical light has added meaningfully to my pattern of daily worship.
+When I get
+up in the morning, one of the first things I see is the colour of the day, coming through the study door.
+When it's red, or white, I find myself wondering which saint or martyr is marked this day

 ## Future directions

 At the moment, the lightglobe follows the Calendar of the Anglican Church of Australia.